March 28, 20265 min read

 Tip

-Voice dictation + AI coding tools is a force multiplier.
-You speak the description, AI writes the code.
-Both are faster than typing the code manually.
+Voice + AI tools work together.
+Speak the description, AI writes the code.

 Getting Started#